sendgrid/docs/source/User_Guide/Legacy_Newsletter/Legacy_Newsletter_Migration/faq.md

 No. We do not have any automated tools for migrating your Legacy Newsletter account to Marketing Campaigns.
 However, we’ve built a robust [toolkit]({{root_url}}/User_Guide/Legacy_Newsletter/Legacy_Newsletter_Migration/index.html) of resources to help make the manual steps to migrate your account fast and simple.
 And as always, if you run into any issues with the process, SendGrid’s world class support team is here to help!

 {% anchor h3 %}
-What do I need to do in order to migrate to Marketing Campaigns?
+What do I need to prepare before migrating to Marketing Campaigns?
 {% endanchor %}

 First, review this [Migration Checklist]({{root_url}}/User_Guide/Legacy_Newsletter/Legacy_Newsletter_Migration/migration_checklist.html).